Free · Instant · No signup

 Salary to Rent Calculator UK

-Enter your salary to see exactly how much rent you can afford — with safe, stretch, and maximum monthly budgets based on the UK 30% affordability standard.
+Enter your monthly take-home pay to see how much rent you can afford — with safe, stretch, and maximum budgets based on the UK 30% affordability standard.

 Your rent budget will appear here